mikagoyal/mihi_assistant/README.md

 GEN AI chatbot using python, langchain, flask, html, css, javascript

-Please read the mihi_assistant_doc for more details
+Please read the mihi_assistant_doc.pdf for more details